And Quiet Flows the Bhagirathi: Murshidabad in the 21st Century

 Kathgola Garden House located in Lalbagh area.
 It was here that Robert Clive, William Watts and Walsh had an important meeting with Mir Jafar, Miran and Rai Durlabh three days after the famous Battle of Plassey in 1757.

 Another view of Kathgola mansion.
-This was a retreat for wealthy Jain merchants Dhanpat Singh Dugar and Lakshmipant Singh, This is fringed with picturesque gardens, lake and pond for bathing.
+This was a retreat for wealthy Jain merchants Dhanpat Singh Dugar and Lakshmipant Singh.
+This is fringed with picturesque gardens, a lake, and a pond for bathing.

 Kathgola secret passage which was connected to Bhagirathi river was used by the Jain traders and Jagat Seth for transporting and trading valuables.

-Adinath Temple, an 18th century Jain temple in Kathgola complex.
+Adinath Temple, an 18th-century Jain temple in the Kathgola complex.
 A typically Jain ornamentation lends unique beauty to the temple.

 Idol of Lord Ganesha outside Adinath Temple